chienhao10/HesaElobuddy/README.md

 #AutoBuddyTreeline-NoShipping
 Just an edited version of AutoBuddyTreeline to prevent conflict with buying items ( Which actually was not working properly. )

+#AutoBuddy_BETA_Fixed-NoShopping
+Just an edited version of AutoBuddy_BETA_Fixed to prevent conflict with buying items ( Which actually was not working properly. )